 The app had issues pairing the LED on Android Pie (reported) but worked well with Oreo device.
 It does what would expect from the app to do, preset colours, dim lights or turn them off completely.

 Just download the respective skills, link your account to Google or Amazon services and you are good to go.

 The biggest issue I have with Koogeek Smart LED strip is the app.
 Or apps and skills.
 Different apps and skills are used to control their ecosystem.
 This should be handled by one app, and skills that at least resemble the name of the product you are trying to link.
 To control the LED strip have to use Koogeek Smart Home, but the Alexa skill is called Smart Life, in addition to this, previously discussed by me Koogeek Smart Socket uses Koogeek Life app.
 Smart scale from Koogeek uses Koogeek app.

 Unfortunately, compromises had been made and cheap products like Koogeek Smart LED strips come with that caveat.

-If you already use Alexa of Google Assistant devices, you will be happy with the Koogeek Smart LED strip, otherwise the barebone app makes it a hard sell.
-From the hardware standpoint, everything is great, but software could use some serious work.
+If you already use Alexa of Google Assistant devices, you will be happy with the Koogeek Smart LED strip, otherwise, the barebone app makes it a hard sell.
+From the hardware standpoint, everything is great, but the software could use some serious work.
 Sounds like I will be hacking this strip soon!